ircv3/ircv3-specifications/extensions/message-tags.md

 ### RPL_ISUPPORT Tokens

-This specification defines the `CLIENTTAGDENY` token for use in `RPL_ISUPPORT` (005) responses.
+This specification defines the optional `CLIENTTAGDENY` token for use in `RPL_ISUPPORT` (005) responses.

-This token allows servers to communicate to clients that certain client-only tags are blocked and cannot be used.
+This token allows servers to communicate to clients that certain client-only tags are blocked and will be silently ignored.
 This scenario is not a recommended default, but server administrators may wish to enable it for moderation reasons.

 This allows clients to selectively remove features from their user interface that rely on any client-only tag that the server has blocked.

 Note that blocking tags will not necessarily block the message that the tag is attached to.

+Clients MAY still send blocked tags to the server.

 The `CLIENTTAGDENY` token value is a comma `,` (0x2C) separated list of blocked client-only tags.
 The client-only prefix (`+`) is omitted when a tag appears in this list.